Helping To Make A Difference

 Disabled Hunters Services uses its combined resources to locate, organize and cooperate in opportunities for people with disabilities.
 As many hunts as possible are organized on public and private lands, as well as commercial outfitters.
 We also offer support at state and local levels through established Buckmasters chapters.
 These chapters raise funds and work together to meet the needs of challenged sportsmen in their communities.
 Look here for chapters in your area.

-Grants of equipment are also available to qualified persons with disabilities.
-Our average grant applicant is unable to participate in gainful employment and receives less than $10,000 a year in income and benefits.
-This is hardly enough money to live on, much less cover the extensive medical expenses most incur.
+Donations of equipment are available to qualified persons with disabilities.
 We make dreams come true by providing much needed adaptive shooting equipment for many disabled hunters each year.
-Although expensive, this equipment makes it possible for the recipient shoot and target practice for recreation, and to hunt right where they live!
-Grants include the purchase of mechanical gun rests that allow quadriplegics to shoot a firearm or crossbow.
+Although expensive, this equipment makes it possible for the recipient to be able to shoot and target practice for recreation, and to hunt right where they live!
+Donation may include the purchase of mechanical gun rests and trigger systems that allow quadriplegics to shoot a firearm or crossbow.
+We do not provide any individual money funding for mobility or track chairs.
 Go here to print an application.

 We Provide Valuable Information